 Below are just a few socks designs that we want to highlight from Boardroom Socks.
 Nathan added a little color to each one as well.

 NJ: These socks are extremely soft and exceptionally comfortable.
-These are knit with American-grown Supima cotton, giving the socks a silky-smooth texture against your skin.
+These are knit with merino wool that is soft and breathable.
 We finish the sock with a linked toe, creating a “seamless” feel typically only found in much more expensive dress socks.
-The teal dots add a subtle pop of color while remaining very tasteful.
+The small American flags add a subtle pop of color while remaining very tasteful.

 Charcoal merino wool over the calf